-The grey squirrel was brought over from America and has all but displaced the lovely native red squirrel.
+The grey squirrel was brought over from America and has all but displaced our lovely native red squirrel.

 The harm they do

 As with most rodents, the point of entry needs to be located and sealed – squirrels will show very determined effort trying to get back into a loft or roof void so the materials have to be suitable for the job.
-Once entry has been denied, any squirrels that are then trapped in the building have to be removed.
-A job that is best left to a professional; it is illegal to release a grey squirrel into the wild because they are not classed as a native species in the UK.
+Once entry has been denied, any squirrels that are then trapped in the building have to be removed and this is a job that is best left to a professional; not only is a trapped squirrel a very unpredictable thing indeed, it is illegal to release a grey squirrel into the wild because they are not classed as a native species in the UK.